Lesnock/leetcode-1/README.md

 # leetcode-1
-Solution for leetcode #1 challange
+Solution for leetcode #1 challenge (in Typescript)

 Link to problem: https://leetcode.com/problems/two-sum